Disappearance of Nodal Gap across the Insulator-Superconductor Transition in a Copper-Oxide Superconductor

-Figure 2 focuses on the nodal gap and its detailed doping evolution.
-Fig. 2(a-g) shows doping evolution of the band structure along the nodal direction.
+{\bf Nodal band structure.} Figure 3 focuses on the nodal gap and its detailed doping evolution.
+Fig. 3(a-g) shows doping evolution of the band structure along the nodal direction.
 The Fermi distribution function is divided out from these data to facilitate the revelation of the energy gap near the Fermi level.
-Original EDCs for the La-Bi2201 samples with different doping levels are shown in Fig. 2h on the underlying Fermi surface along the nodal direction, with their corresponding symmetrized EDCs shown in Fig. 2i.
-From the raw data (Fig. 2(a-g)), it is clear that, with increasing doping, the spectral weight transfers from high binding energy to lower binding energy.
-For the {\it p}=0.03 sample, the spectral weight near E$_F$ is strongly depleted (Fig. 2a) and the nodal EDC is characterized by a prominent broad hump near 250 meV.
-A slight increase of the doping level to 0.04 brings a significant amount of spectral weight towards low binding energy and a weak coherence peak emerges near the Fermi level (Fig. 2b and 2h).
-Further doping brings more spectral weight to the Fermi level with the broad hump structure remaining while the coherence peak near the Fermi level becomes sharper with increasing doping.
-The relative spectral weight increase of the coherence peak with increasing doping is shown in the inset of Fig. 2h (red circles).
+Original EDCs for the La-Bi2201 samples with different doping levels are shown in Fig. 3h on the underlying Fermi surface along the nodal direction, with their corresponding symmetrized EDCs shown in Fig. 3i.
+From the raw data (Fig. 3(a-g)), it is clear that, with increasing doping, the spectral weight transfers from high binding energy to low binding energy.
+For the {\it p}=0.03 sample, the spectral weight near {\it E}$_{\rm F}$ is strongly depleted (Fig. 3a) and the nodal EDC is characterized by a prominent broad hump near 250 meV.
+A slight increase of the doping level to 0.04 brings a significant amount of spectral weight towards low binding energy and a weak coherence peak emerges near the Fermi level (Fig. 3b and 3h).
+Further doping brings more spectral weight to the Fermi level so that the coherence peak becomes sharper while the broad hump structure becomes weaker.
+The relative spectral weight increase of the coherence peak with increasing doping is shown in the inset of Fig. 3h (red circles).
 Similar trend was observed before in other cuprates\cite{TYoshida,KShenPRL}.
 We note that, compared with the previous results\cite{HashimotoPRB,HDingPRB}, this is the first time one can observe clear coherence peaks below the doping level of {\it p}=0.10 in Bi2201 and a coexistence of peak-dip-hump structure for such low doping samples.
 This is mainly due to sample quality improvement and the utilization of super-high resolution of our laser ARPES measurements.
 The observation of a clear coherence peak near the Fermi level makes it possible to precisely determine the energy gap.
-As shown in the symmetrized nodal EDCs in Fig. 2i, whereas the symmetrized EDC of the {\it p}=0.03 sample becomes featureless near {\it E}$_F$, there is a clear indication of nodal gap opening in the samples with doping of {\it p}=0.04 to {\it p}=0.08.
+As shown in the symmetrized nodal EDCs in Fig. 3i, whereas the symmetrized EDC of the {\it p}=0.03 sample becomes featureless near {\it E}$_{\rm F}$, there is a clear indication of nodal gap opening in the samples with doping of {\it p}=0.04 to {\it p}=0.08.
 Such a nodal gap is closed for the {\it p}=0.10 and {\it p}=0.105 samples.
-As shown in the inset of Fig. 2h, the nodal gap drops monotonically with increasing doping till the doping level of 0.10 which just becomes superconducting with a T$_c$ around 3 K.
+As shown in the inset of Fig. 3h, the nodal gap drops monotonically with increasing doping till the doping level of 0.10 which just becomes superconducting with a {\it T}$_{\rm c}$ around 3 K.